Smumbo/ConsoleFontsAndSounds/readme.txt

 	    ConsoleFontsAndSounds
 ============================================

+Addon for The Elder Scrolls Online which changes the PC interface fonts and sounds to the Console ones.
+Based on "Console Fonts" addon by priom.

 Instructions:
 1. Extract the folder to Documents/Elder Scrolls Online/live/Addons/ or install with Minion
 2. If game is open, reload the UI using /reloadui, otherwise, start the game and enable